 4. Gather Input

-Seek feedback from those currently involved in onboarding customers, including sales representatives and support staff, to understand their workflow and get a handle on any pain points that would need to be addressed in the automation process.
+Seek feedback from those currently involved in the process chosen to be automated to understand their workflow and get a handle on any pain points that may need to be addressed in the automation process.
 In the car dealership example, perhaps gaining quick access to the dealership’s inventory system to locate available vehicles for test drives is problematic.
 How can automation fix that issue and save everyone time and effort?

 5. Map Out the Process

-Consider creating a flowchart that details each step of the current customer onboarding process.
-In the case of the car dealership, that could include capturing customer information in the system, scheduling test drives and following up with additional information about available cars via a phone call or email after a sales representative meets with a customer.
+Consider creating a flowchart that details each step of the automated workflow.
+In the case of the car dealership, that could include capturing customer information in the system, scheduling test drives, and following up with additional information about available cars via a phone call or email after a sales representative meets with a customer.

 6. Select Automation Tools